jirkapok/GasPlanner/doc/roadmap.md

 * Gas oxygen content spinner shows not rounded number, where it shouldn't
 * Reserve counts only non user defined segments as emergency ascent (Doesn't handle all multilevel scenarios): Fix rock bottom calculation case where part of the ascent is user defined: air 24L/200bar, S80 EAN50, 18m/120 min. +ascent to 6m on air.
 The rock bottom ISNT 200bar for EAN50.
 * Profile is not recalculated after diver SAC is updated
+* Fix Nitrox calculator to use Simple depth converter

 Improvements: